Kriti970/sahilgupta3030/README.md

 ### Web developer with an interest in working on projects.
 Enjoys teamwork and is quick to learn and adapt, aiming to enhance my skills and contribute meaningfully to projects.

 ## 🙋🏻‍♂ About Me:
-🎯 I aim to become a skilled Full-Stack Developer.<br>🌐 I’m looking to collaborate in open-source projects to contribute.<br>👨‍💻 I’m exploring MERN stack.
-<br>🗨️ Ask me about Front-End Development.<br>🎨 Fun fact - I am lazy but smart !<br>🚀 How to reach me: sahilgupta3030@gmail.com
+🎯  Passionate coder aspiring to become a Full-stack developer.<br>🌐  I’m looking to collaborate in open-source projects to contribute.<br>👨‍💻  I’m exploring MERN stack.<br>🗨️  Ask me about Front-End Development.<br>🎨  Fun fact: I am lazy but smart!<br>🚀  How to reach me: sahilgupta3030@gmail.com

 ## 🌎 Socials: